House of Lords (Amendment) Bill [HL]

 Permanent Leave of Absence

-Individuals who lose their House of Lords seat under this bill are not barred from voting or standing for election to the House of Commons, unless otherwise disqualified by law.
+Losing a seat in the House of Lords under this bill does not automatically prevent someone from voting or standing for election to the House of Commons (unless they are disqualified for other reasons).

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-Any administrative costs associated with implementing the new rules would likely be minimal.
+The bill is unlikely to have a significant direct impact on government spending.
+The administrative costs associated with implementing the new rules are expected to be minimal.

 Groups Affected

-• Members of the House of Lords: This bill directly affects their membership status, potentially leading to loss of seat through leave of absence or criminal conviction.
+- Members of the House of Lords: This bill directly affects their ability to maintain their seat, with potential loss of membership for non-attendance or criminal convictions.

 Powered by nyModel